YINI-lang/YINI-spec/YINI-Specification.md

 - Added missing escape codes (same as to what C/C++ has).
 - Reserved `{ }` for future syntax (inline objects).
 - Renamed the term "Phrased identifiers" to "Backticked identifiers", it's simpler.
+– Removed support for the alternative document terminator `###`.
+Although it was intended as a shorter, a one character shorter alternative to `/END`, it contradicted YINI's core principle of simplicity.
+Its presence risked confusing users unfamiliar with YINI's syntax and ultimately undermined clarity.

 v1.0.0 Beta 4
 - Fixed an issue with very short YINI files in the grammar: both members and sections are now explicitly optional.